Yandy Díaz Player Props: Rays vs. Pirates

-The Tampa Bay Rays, including Yandy Diaz (.417 batting average in his past 10 games), battle starter Roansy Contreras and the Pittsburgh Pirates at Tropicana Field, Tuesday at 6:40 PM ET.
+On Wednesday, Yandy Diaz (hitting .394 in his past 10 games) and the Tampa Bay Rays face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 6:40 PM ET.

-In his last game, he reached base in both of his plate appearances against the White Sox.
+He had a hitless performance in his most recent game (0-for-1) against the Pirates.

 Yandy Díaz Game Info & Props vs. the Pirates